Loic

 'I was released by the High Court but the judges reserved their

-opinion and gave it two days after the hearing, which meant that I
+opinion and gave it two days after the hearing, which meant that

-know whether I would be released.'
+not know whether I would be released.'

-On his release the court imposed strict conditions on his bail, he
+On his release the court imposed strict conditions on his bail,

-station twice a week.
+police station twice a week.

 Released from prison, Le Ribault stayed first with a friend but

-two months after he settled there, he received a phone call from a
+two months after he settled there, he received a phone call from

-the garden, six police officers raided his friend's house.
+from the garden, six police officers raided his friend's house.

-He went next to stay with another friend, a woman with whom he had
+He went next to stay with another friend, a woman with whom he

-his way to Belgium.
+to make his way to Belgium.

 'It took me one month to get to the Belgian border, where I was